Assembling your view…

 Crunching costs, sorting signals, rendering insights.

-Here's the finding that keeps coming up in different analyses: Melbourne stands out as the top-ranked city in this analysis.
-With a cost index of 118 and median income of $80,000, it offers competitive value despite costs slightly above the national median.
+Here's the finding that keeps coming up in different analyses: Melbourne has a cost index of 124 — 11 points above the Australia national average of 113.
+Median income is $84,500 with rent at $2,750/month, putting the rent-to-income ratio at 39%.
 This combination is rare — and valuable.

-On quality of life, Melbourne leads with a composite score of 63/100 — reflecting its safety (64), healthcare (84), and walkability (80) metrics.
+On quality of life, Melbourne scores a composite score of 62/100 — reflecting its safety (64), healthcare (84), and walkability (80) metrics.
 Context matters here. affordability and QoL don't always move in the same direction, and Australia is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include ABS, CoreLogic, ATO.